On the power properties of inference for parameters with interval identified sets: Main results

-Our conclusion from Theorem \ref{thm:CI1} is that $CI_{\alpha}^{1}$ based on the more efficient bounds estimator (i.e., $CI_{1}^{E}$) is better than $CI_{\alpha}^{1}$ based on the less efficient bounds estimator (i.e., $CI_{1}^{I}$).
-While both satisfy the coverage goal in \eqref{eq:covGoal} with equality, Theorem \ref{thm:CI1} shows the former is more powerful than the latter.
+In simple terms, Theorem \ref{thm:CI1} shows that $CI_{\alpha}^{1}$ based on the more efficient bounds estimator (i.e., $CI_{\alpha}^{1,E}$) is more powerful than when it is based on the less efficient bounds estimator (i.e., $CI_{\alpha}^{1,I}$).
+While both CIs satisfy the coverage goal in \eqref{eq:covGoal} with equality, Theorem \ref{thm:CI1} demonstrates that the former dominates the latter in terms of power.